gtvj/vim-cheatsheet/README.md

 document.
 This also extends to paragraphs, tags (for XML), quotes, parentheses and brackets.

+Note: using W will allow you to change something like a dot separated class name.

 ## Moving quickly

 ## Moving the cursor